microsoft/azure-health-data-services-toolkit/samples/ServiceBusChannel/README.md

-# Using Service Bus as Channel
+# Using Service Bus as a Channel

 This sample will show you how you can access Azure resources with the SDK.
 Custom operations and solutions built with this SDK usually need access to Azure resources - from interacting with your FHIR service to integrations with Azure Storage or Service Bus.